Trap Shooting

 If you find you are struggling, you may need to step back a bit.
 Hopefully, you have patterned your gun and understand its spread – with the specific ammo, choke and distance you are shooting.
 If you haven’t, stop and do that.

 Then, turn around and set up a bunch of stationary clays.
 I often lean them on branches in trees, place them on top of objects, whatever.
-Just get them out downrange at the distance you intend to trap or skeet shoot.
+Just get them out downrange at the distance you intend to do a round of trap or skeet shoot.
 Make sure you can consistently hit these clays.
 If you can’t hit the stationary ones, you have no chance of hitting the moving ones!

 Once you have succeeded in shooting stationary clays, it’s time to get back to shooting.
 Only this time, take a deep breath, relax and work on how you lead.